 Campaigns are individual messages that you send with Iterable.
 You can use campaigns to send your customers marketing messages (like your monthly newsletter) and transactional messages (like an order confirmation).

 You can send campaigns through any of these channels:

 To send an automated sequence of messages using multiple channels, create a journey.

-There are two primary types of campaigns:
+There are two main types of campaigns in Iterable:

 - Blast campaigns - Sent to all of the contacts on a static or dynamic list

 - Triggered campaigns - Sent to a specific contact after a certain event happens (for example, they add an item to their cart)